The Spirit Catches You and You Fall Down: Legacy

 Marilyn Mochel, a nurse and clinical educator at Sutter Merced Medical Center (now Mercy Medical Center Merced), who heads the hospital's cross-cultural program, said in 1999 that "The book has allowed more dialogue.
 There's certainly more awareness and dialogue than before.
 Both sides are teachers and learners."

 Lia Lee lived in a persistent vegetative state for 26 years.
 She died in Sacramento, California, on August 31, 2012, at the age of 30.
-At that age she weighed 47 lbs and was 4 ft 7 in tall; many children with severe brain damage have limited growth as they age.
-Outside of California her death was not widely reported.
+At that age she weighed 47 lbs and was 4 ft 7 in tall; many people with severe brain damage have limited growth as they age.
+Outside of California, her death was not widely reported.
 Fadiman said that pneumonia was the immediate cause of death.
-Margalit Fox of The New York Times said "[b]ut Lia’s underlying medical issues were more complex still" because she had lived in a persistent vegetative state for such a long period of time.
-As of 2012 most individuals who go into that state die three to five years afterwards.
+Margalit Fox of The New York Times said that "Lia's underlying medical issues were more complex" because she had lived in a persistent vegetative state for such a long period of time.
+As of 2012, most individuals in persistent vegetative states die within three to five years of the onset.

 In 2019, The Spirit Catches You and You Fall Down was ranked by Slate as one of the 50 greatest nonfiction works of the past 25 years.